JoyfulReaper/Random_Github/README.md

 The application also includes:

-- Per-client request rate limiting
+* Per-client request rate limiting
-- Content Security Policy
+* Content Security Policy
-- Frame protection
+* Frame protection
-- MIME sniffing protection
+* MIME sniffing protection
-- Referrer restrictions
+* Referrer restrictions
-- Permissions Policy
+* Permissions Policy
-- Trusted forwarded-header support for deployment behind a reverse proxy
+* Trusted forwarded-header support for deployment behind a reverse proxy

+Inline JavaScript is not permitted by the application's Content Security Policy; application JavaScript is served from local static files.

 Production proxy trust and allowed-host configuration must be configured for the actual deployment environment.